turingschool/front-end-curriculum/lessons/module-2/intro-to-destructuring.md

 ## Warm Up
-Return to your notebooks and write what do you think these logs will return?
+In your notebooks write what do you think these logs will return?
 ```js
 var colors = ["Red","Pink","Blue","Black"] //Array to be destructured